paulbradshaw/journalismrecipebook/chapters/anniversary.md

 * How does it connect with current events?
 Sometimes past events feel particularly relevant to current ones.
 It might be obvious, like what the anniversary of the launch of a league tells us at a time when a new league is being proposed, or it might be more indirect, like how the anniversary of a major protest mirrors current debates around free speech.

 ## 2. Do any background research needed

+It's important to identify a clear angle: don't have a mix of angles (that's not a story).
+The angle will determine where you need to focus your background research - and will prevent you wasting time on gathering irrelevant information or asking unnecessary questions.

+Start your research by looking for the answers to the core question that you've asked.
+Don't just do a general search on Google or AI.
+Instead, use more specific and effective approaches such as:

+* "Cuttings" research (previous news reports) will be useful for finding out about events, timelines and what has been said by various stakeholders.
+Try a specialist news search service like [Nexis](https://docs.google.com/document/d/1P9EyhF1OVI1kV19v5_XmGsuCB7y5j1hzPFbm0RTSAbo/edit?usp=sharing) (you get access through the university library) or Google News (less effective but free)
+* Academic research will be useful for answering 'why' and 'how' questions.
+Try specialist search engines like Google Scholar, [JSTOR](https://www.jstor.org/) Academia.edu and ResearchGate to limit results to research.
+Note that not all research is published or peer reviewed: being published in a journal is a signal that it is likely to be more accurate and credible.
+* Contemporary material (i.e. what was written at the time of the event).
+If it's a historical event, try historical sources and archives.
+If it's more recent, [use Google's search tools to limit the date range of results to the time of the events](https://www.guidingtech.com/how-to-search-google-by-date/).
+* Official reports and records.
+If the anniversary is of an inquest or key report, or of an event which led to an inquest or report, then try to find those documents.
+They will probably be hosted on a .gov.uk domain - you can add `site:gov.uk` to a search to limit results to that
+* Data.
+If you're asking a question about whether things have changed since the original event, data is where you will find some answers.
+A good first place to try is the Government's [research and statistics](https://www.gov.uk/search/research-and-statistics) page, where you can search for data from all departments.
+Also try [data.gov.uk](https://www.data.gov.uk/) and the [Office for National Statistics (ONS) website](https://www.ons.gov.uk/).
+Local councils and regulators will also publish data, and you can search [WhatDoTheyKnow](https://www.whatdotheyknow.com/) for any data or documents that have been released in response to FOI requests.
+* Ask AI tools for a research *strategy* for your question.
+This is [called **journey prompting**](https://onlinejournalismblog.com/2025/12/02/journey-prompts-and-destination-prompts-how-to-avoid-becoming-deskilled-when-using-ai/) and it has two advantages over simply asking AI questions: first, it avoids deskilling and helps you develop research skills.
+And second, it will lead you to more relevant and higher quality material than a general prompt would, as AI is not a search engine (and will regularly provide incorrect, outdated, and hallucinated answers).

+As you conduct your research, make a note of any further questions that it raises - those questions are potential sections in your story that you can also research.

+If you use a general search engine or AI tool for any research, make sure you **check the source** of the information being provided.
+Search engine summaries (especially AI Overviews) are often inaccurate, and AI responses are often made up.
+Remember that AI tools do not search a database of sources, but instead predict a series of sentences based on their training on patterns in human writing.
+Sometimes those predictions match factual sentences, and sometimes they do not.

 ## 3. Identify a range of potential interviewees
 ## 4. Conduct the interviews
 ## 5. Edit the results into a story